clase2DAWA/DAWEC/readme.md

 ## Getting Started

-To get started with Hanged Game.
-Just run index.html
+To get started with Hanged Game just run index.html and follow the instructions

-Clase jugador, juego , palabras, nivels hacer readme mod,namespace